-Sweet woodruff (Asperula odorata) belongs to the Rubiaceae (the Madder family).
-It is a perennial herb that is distributed widely, Hokkaido and Honshu of Japan, as well as Asia, Europe and North Africa.
+The sweet woodruff (Asperula odorata) belongs to Rubiaceae (the Madder family).
+It is a perennial herb that is distributed widely, Hokkaido and Honshu in Japan, as well as Asia, Europe and North Africa.
 This herb grows in mountain forests, and can reach 20-30 cm in height.
 The stems are not brranched, and they bear 2 oblong leaves and 4-8 stipulars in dense false whorls.
 The white funnel-shaped flowers bloom in the terminal cymes from May to July.
 The corolla is four-lobate.
 The dried plants have a flavor of coumarin odor, and used as a flavouring in drinks.